vandyand/clojure-trader/roadmap.md

 - [ ] Get rid of :policy in strindicators, just put the key values on the first level with :inputs.
 There's no benefit to having these values in a lower level.
 - [ ] Shorting ability (make sieve-stream ternary or just inverse intention stream or sieve stream or delta stream)
 - [ ] Write actual functions to edn and decode them when reading instead of omitting them as we currently do
-- [ ] Make edn file read/write ubiquitous that is, able to read/write objects of different types (hystrindies, ghystrindies... etc) (yet to be seen if this is necessary though probably will be)
+- [ ] Make edn file read/write ubiquitous that is, able to read/write objects of different types (hystrindies, gaustrindies... etc) (yet to be seen if this is necessary though probably will be)
 - [ ] Cleanup backtest-config. inception-ids and intention-ids in strindy-config is derived data...
 Make more elegant somehow.
 Strindy config shouldn't be necessary in streams.edn
-- [ ] Get more than 5000 count of backtest data from api for input streams
+- [ ] Feat: Get more than 5000 count of backtest data from api for input streams
 - [ ] GA logging to see what mutations cause most success and success of mutations vs crossovers vs random
 - [ ] Refactor back-streams to get rid of redundant data (when some stream is both inception and intention the data is currently duplicated which is unnecessary)
 - [ ] Refactor back-hystrindieses in gauntlet to be vector of values of map instead of map - refactor gauntlet